Patrick Gray, 6th Lord Gray: Political life

 In a letter of November 1600, Gray described the aftermath of the Gowrie Conspiracy.
 The Ruthven family were ordered to change their surname, and the House of Ruthven near Perth was renamed as Huntingtower.
 Some suspicion had fallen on Anne of Denmark, and some people would be removed from her household after the birth of her child (Prince Charles).

-In May 1601, the John Erskine, Earl of Mar and Edward Bruce, Commendator of Kinloss returned from an embassy to London.
+In May 1601, John Erskine, Earl of Mar and Edward Bruce, Commendator of Kinloss returned from an embassy to London.
 Although they had reached an understanding on the succession of James VI to the throne of England, it was kept secret.
-The apparent lack of achievement was seen as an opportunity for Mar's political opponents to supplant him, and the Master of Grey attempted to gain the confidence of Robert Cecil in England.
+The apparent lack of achievement was seen as an opportunity for Mar's political opponents to supplant him, and the Master of Gray attempted to gain the confidence of Robert Cecil in England.
 Cecil, however, did not even tell Gray of his secret correspondence with the Scottish King.

 Gray was also involved in a coalition of Anne of Denmark and the Duke of Lennox against Mar.
-In September 1602 Anne of Denmark and Gray entertained Anne de Gondi, the wife of French ambassador the Baron de Tour, at Falkland Palace, while he went on a progress with the king.
+In September 1602, Anne of Denmark and Gray entertained Anne de Gondi, the wife of French ambassador the Baron de Tour, at Falkland Palace, while he went on a progress with the king.
 Lord Henry Howard noted that Gray had spent this time with Queen Anne and it affected the conceit in his writing style.

 He wrote in August 1605 to the Earl of Salisbury that his son, who had been in France for his health, would soon come to court in London with his uncle, the Master of Orkney, at the invitation of George Home, Earl of Dunbar.

 Patrick became 6th Lord Gray on his father's death in 1609, three years before his own death in 1612.
 He was succeeded by his son Andrew Gray, 7th Lord Gray.